 Take your editorial calendar up a notch with a Gantt chart.
 Include publication dates as your milestones, add subgroups for each phase of content creation, and add tasks to your chart.

-What we like: The color coding on this chart allows you to easily identify the distinct tasks at a glance.
+What I like: The color coding on this chart allows you to identify distinct tasks at a glance quickly.
 The colored squares also reflect the percentage of the project that has been completed, going from a light shade to a darker one as your team makes progress.

 2. Gantt Chart for Project Management